-- Iatrogenic causes; hypotonic fluids or plain water with less salt for patients with heat stroke or diarrhea.
+- Iatrogenic causes: hypotonic fluids or regular saline used for IV hydration in patients with heat stroke or diarrhea

 Lab values in hypotonic dehydration

-- Hypovolemic shock: severe dehydration will lead to low blood volume and hypovolemic shock.
-It can lead to major end organ damage with acidosis and acute kidney injury and might be fatal.
+- Hypovolemic shock: Severe dehydration will lead to low blood volume and hypovolemic shock.
+It can lead to major end-organ damage through acidosis and can cause acute kidney injury which can potentially be fatal.

-- Heat stroke: during exercise or working in a hot environment, intake of fluids is recommended in order to avoid heat exhaustion or even heat stroke.
+- Heatstroke: During exercise or while working in a hot environment, fluid intake is recommended in order to avoid heat exhaustion, or even heatstroke.

-- Kidney failure: possible causes of kidney injury from dehydration include hypovolemic shock with low blood supply to the kidney, acidosis from hypovolemia, muscle breakdown and electrolyte disturbance.
+- Kidney failure: Possible causes of kidney injury include hypovolemic shock with low blood supply to the kidneys, acidosis due to hypovolemia, muscle breakdown, and electrolyte disturbances.

-- Thrombosis: increased blood viscosity from dehydration will lead to venous thrombosis.
-Patients will present with DVT, portal vein thrombosis in case of diarrhea and pancreatitis.
-Fever also will increase thrombosis and limit water intake.
+- Thrombosis: Increased blood viscosity from dehydration will lead to venous thrombosis.
+Patients may present with DVT, portal vein thrombosis, or pancreatitis.
+Fever will also increase thrombosis risk and limit water intake.

 Prevention of Dehydration

 Adequate hydration is recommended during all activities to prevent dehydration.
-Water intake is the key to replace water loss during exercise, hot weather, in hospitalized patients and elderly people with impaired thirst sensation.
+Water intake is the key to replacing the fluid lost during exercise, in hot weather, during hospitalization, and in elderly patients with impaired thirst sensation.

-Hospitalized patients should be monitored for water intake and total output carefully for early detection of any fluid imbalance.
+Hospitalized patients should be carefully monitored for water intake and total fluid output for early detection of any fluid imbalances.

-Intravenous fluids can be used for unconscious patients while plain water, sports drinks with electrolytes and oral rehydration solutions are used for prevention and treatment of mild dehydration.
-Electrolyte monitoring is mandatory for patients under prolonged diuretic use.
+Intravenous fluids can be used for fluid replacement in unconscious patients with severe dehydration while plain water, sports drinks with electrolytes, and oral rehydration solutions are used for the prevention and treatment of mild dehydration.
+Electrolyte monitoring is mandatory for patients using diuretics for a prolonged period of time.

 Treatment of Dehydration

-Treatment of the cause should always be considered along with symptomatic treatment and fluid replacement.
-Urine output should be followed in hospitalized patients with severe dehydration as an indication for efficiency of treatment and restoration of kidney function.
+Treatment of the cause should always be considered, along with the treatment of symptoms, and fluid replacement.
+Urine output should be monitored in hospitalized patients as an indicator of treatment efficacy and renal function recovery.

-For all causes of severe dehydration, restoration of the blood volume is a priority with fluid bolus of 20ml/kg isotonic saline or lactated ringer.
+In severe dehydration, restoration of the blood volume is the main goal and is achieved with a fluid bolus of 20 mL/kg isotonic saline or lactated Ringer’s solution.
+Adults can use oral fluids if they are conscious and able to drink, otherwise, intravenous fluids should be used.
 Correction of electrolyte abnormalities should follow.

 Infants and children with dehydration

 Children are vulnerable to the effects of dehydration.
-Water deprivation can complicate gastroenteritis or fever and lead to severe dehydration with neurological manifestations and electrolyte imbalance.
+Water deprivation can complicate gastroenteritis or fever and lead to severe dehydration with neurological manifestations and electrolyte imbalances.

 Treatment options include fluid replacement orally if the child is conscious and able to drink.
-Water, fluids and oral rehydration solution can be used.
-In severe cases, IV fluids should be used.
+Water, fluids, and an oral rehydration solution can be used.
+In severe cases, intravenous fluids should be used.

-Breast feeding and normal diet should be continued as long as the treatment with fluid replacement is going to avoid losing weight or developmental delay.
+Breastfeeding and a normal diet should be continued, as long as the treatment with fluid replacement avoids weight loss or developmental delays in infants.

-Fluid bolus is started for restoration of the blood volume according to severity of the case followed by maintenance therapy with 5% dextrose in 9% saline.
+A fluid bolus should be given to restore the blood volume according to severity, followed by maintenance therapy with 0.9% normal saline.
+20 mL/kg of isotonic sodium solution or lactated Ringer’s solution is given to restore hydration.
 Oral intake should be encouraged as early as possible.

-In chronic hyponatremia, correction of sodium concentration should follow a rate of 10 mEq/L in the first 2 days.
-Rapid correction of hyponatremia with more than 2 mEq/L/h will lead to central pontine myelinolysis where permanent injury to the brain stem will occur and result in quadriplegia and cranial nerve paralysis.
+In chronic hyponatremia, correction of sodium concentration should be done using 0.9% normal saline at a rate of 10-12 mEq/L/day during the first two days.
+Rapid correction of hyponatremia will lead to central pontine myelinolysis, resulting in permanent injury to the brain stem, quadriplegia, and cranial nerve paralysis.

 To calculate the sodium deficit:

-First step is volume restoration in cases with severe dehydration.
-Fluid bolus with isotonic saline or lactated ringer can be used.
-Next step is slow correction of the hypernatremia in a rate of 10 mEq/L/24hours to avoid cerebral edema and death as a complication.
-5% dextrose in 0.9% sodium chloride can be used with frequent monitoring of the serum sodium every 4 hours.
+Following this, a slow correction of the hypernatremia at a rate of 10 mEq/L/24hours is required to avoid complications (cerebral edema and death).
+5% dextrose in 0.9% sodium chloride can be used with frequent monitoring of the serum sodium every four hours.